devprashant9/backend-nodejs/README.md

   6. writing file with the help of file descriptor
   7. making `sync method fast` with the help of `mode`
   8. implementation of `internal buffer` and making `Sync` fast as stream

+  - Handling Files Using `fs/promises`

+  - Understanding `streams` in browser

+---